-1. 6 Quizzes: (5 at 25 points each) I drop the lowest quiz scores If you miss a quiz due to illness, I will count that quiz as one of your lowest quiz scores in the semester to be dropped.
-If you miss more than 2 quizzes, I recommend you drop the course to avoid a failing grade.
+1. 5 Quizzes: (4 at 25 points each) I drop the lowest quiz scores If you miss a quiz due to illness, I will count that quiz as one of your lowest quiz scores in the semester to be dropped.